On September 8 I participated in our local hospital's 9/11 Memorial Fitness Challenge.

 We walked across the roof to get from one stairwell to the other, ascending one, descending the other, then turning around and doing the same in reverse.
 The roof contained rest stops with water and towels.
 The edge of one rest stop is visible on the left edge of the roof photo.

 Ground level also included bananas, oranges, and energy bars, with added cookout food after the event.
 During rest stops I grabbed a couple of bananas at the site and ate one of the Clif bars stashed in my Camelbak -- which I drained down by about two thirds.

 After about the eighth climb out of 20, I took a rest break after every climb.
 I wasn't in any hurry.
 Fans were deployed in the stairwells, which got hotter as the morning advanced.
 Volunteers kept track of everyone.

 They also cleaned the stairs and bannisters, which became slick with all our sweat.
-We made the place smell like a locker room.
-I suspect this stairwell video was taken early in the climb because everyone is still chipper and upright.
+We made the place smell like a locker room. :-)

 Hospital photo.
 I became really good friends with that bannister.

 We also encouraged each other, calling out "Good job!" and "One step at a time!" and "Breathe!"
 The firefighters climbing in full gear were awesome.

 By the last five climbs, lactic acid was making my calves act up something fierce.
 One firefighter and I had been calling greetings to each other as we passed each other on one stairwell or the other.
 After the final climb, he said, "Let's go down together."